The First Christmas Gifts and Some Forgotten Christmas Songs

 Gold For The King

-Wise men brought gifts to a young child two thousand years ago, and we carry on that tradition today by exchanging gifts in our celebration of that same child's birth.
+Wise men brought gifts to a young child about two thousand years ago, and Christians world-wide exchange gifts in celebration of that same child's birth these many years later.
 King Herod tried to eliminate the child, whom he believed was his competition, by ordering the murder of all of the young children in the area prophesied to be his place of birth.
 Herod was a particularly vicious ruler.

 The gifts that the wise men presented to the child though unconventional, were very appropriate for the boy they believed would become a great ruler.
 He had the power to give life and to take away sins.
 They brought gold to the future king, and I'm sure it was greatly appreciated by his young parents.
 Though the gifts were symbolic gestures of worship, the gift of gold was also practical.
 The wise men, having traveled as far as they did for the very purpose of presenting these gifts, probably gave the boy a significant amount and not just a few coins.
 The parents may have used it to escape Herod's evil plan by traveling to Egypt, and they may have needed it to fund the trip back to Israel after Herod's death.